Elucidating the phytoremediation potential of aquatic macrophytes for Cd, Cr, and Pb under varying pH and salinity.

 Key Findings

-Aquatic macrophytes demonstrated measurable uptake of cadmium (Cd), chromium (Cr), and lead (Pb) from contaminated water, confirming their phytoremediation potential.
+Aquatic macrophytes demonstrated measurable uptake of cadmium (Cd), chromium (Cr), and lead (Pb) from contaminated water, confirming phytoremediation potential across multiple heavy metals simultaneously.

-Varying pH levels significantly influenced heavy metal absorption efficiency, with certain pH ranges enhancing or inhibiting uptake depending on the metal.
+Water pH significantly influenced metal absorption efficiency, with certain pH ranges enhancing or inhibiting the plants' ability to take up specific metals.

 Water contamination by heavy metals threatens human and environmental health.
 This study evaluated